nbessi/odoo_new_api_guideline/source/environment.rst

          # or
          model.env

-Environnement sould be immutable and may not be modified in place as it also stores the caches of the RecordSet etc.
+Environnement should be immutable and may not be modified in place as it also stores the caches of the RecordSet etc.